oscarwzt/Mathematical-Contest-in-Modeling-2022/README.md

 given $1000 initial investment, make that number on 9/10/2021 as large as possible.
 To summarize our strategy very briefly, we want to trade gold as few times as possible because the 1% transaction fee (buy and sell) is much greater than the average daily return of gold, and mainly foucs on trading bitcoin due to its high return.

-Our methods and results are in the paper attached in this repository.
+Our methods, results, are in the paper attached in this repository.
+Our code is also here.